nkululekojonas/nkululekojonas/README.md

-# About Me 😊
+# Introduction

+Hey 👋 !
 Welcome to my personal GitHub repository!
-This space serves as a collection of my projects, interests, and a little bit about myself.
+Here you'll find everything I've been tinkering with, hopefully always as complete projects 🤞.

-## Introduction
+# About Me 😊

-Hello 👋 !
-I go by Jonas, I am a web developer from Sydney, with a passion for fullstack development.
-This repository is a showcase of my work, hobbies, and anything else I find interesting.
+I go by Jonas, I am a web developer, with a focus on fullstack development, I love playing around with new tool and technologies and like to think I'm always learning.

 ## Skills